karmi/tire-contrib/README.markdown

     require 'tire/test_helper'

+If you are using bundler better choise will be:

+    group :test
+      gem 'tire-contrib', :require => ['tire/test_helper']
+    end

 This helper will stop automatic updating tire index which make your test faster.
 In test where you want to use elasticsearch you need use special block.
 It recreate all indexes for clearing any old data and allow automatic index updating.
 After exiting block, all indexes will be erased.
 For example: